-The weekend after the rest of London celebrates Bonfire Night, the new Lord Mayor puts on a show to celebrate the start of the mayoral year.
-It's been called 'the most dangerous and amazing' of all.
+The weekend after the rest of London celebrated Bonfire Night, the new Lord Mayor put on a show to celebrate the start of the mayoral year.
 Crowds wrapped up against the chilly weather thronged the riverside.
-I thought that the men who were willing to board explosive laden barges to let off fireworks on the Thames between Waterloo and Blackfriars Bridge were either brilliant or mental.
-Standing with Remus' arms around me in the public gallery on the eighth floor of the Oxo Tower, I exulted, "We've got the best view on the river."
+I thought that the men who were willing to board explosive-laden barges to let off fireworks on the Thames between Waterloo and Blackfriars Bridge were either brilliant or mental.
+Standing with Remus's arms around me in the public gallery on the eighth floor of the Oxo Tower, I said, "We've got the best view on the river."

-On my mate's other side, Jenny Dunne volunteered, "We watched them from Gabriel's Wharf, and had an excellent view, didn't we David?"
+On my mate's other side, Jenny Dunne turned to her husband.
+"We watched them from Gabriel's Wharf and had an excellent view, didn't we, David?"

 "Yes, and luckily this show is before the full moon."
-The wizard seemed to be gauging the others' reaction.
-When no one acted as though the remark was anything out of the ordinary, he relaxed.
+He seemed to be gauging the others' reaction.
+When no one acted as though the remark was anything out of the ordinary, David relaxed.

-"I wonder if I had the letters of my name made out of glass for the shop window, the Ministry would consider them 'elemental geometric forms' the way Muggles did."
-Alan Rocher mused on Remus' left.
+"I wonder if I had the letters of my name made out of glass for the shop window, the Ministry would consider them 'elemental geometric forms' the way Muggles did," Alan Rocher mused on Remus's left.

-"Instead of a clever ruse to bypass the advertising ban…?
-I think not, Môn Coeur."
-Jan chuckled, affectionately squeezing her husband's arm.
+"Instead of a clever ruse to bypass the advertising ban?
+I think not, môn coeur."
+Jan affectionately squeezed her husband's arm.

 David said, "I've heard some dogs get upset hearing fireworks go off.
 Is someone watching Snuffles, Remus?"

-In the low light, Remus' eyes gleamed amber when he looked at me.
-Wryly, he answered, "Yes, our friend Cami volunteered to keep him tonight.
+In the low light, Remus's eyes gleamed amber when he looked at me.
+He answered, "Yes, our friend Cami volunteered to keep him tonight.
 She spoils him terribly, which he enjoys."
 In a voice that was deceptively light, he said, "When he eventually goes…back to his true owner, I hope the separation won't be too painful for them."

-My heart sank, knowing that Remus' words came too late.
-Sirius had told me outright that if he wasn't convinced Harry might soon need his support; he'd tell Cami the truth.
-My friend had been teary when we'd left them earlier; petting Snuffles lovingly and vowing to take such good care of him that his absentee master would see that he belonged with her always.
+My heart sank, knowing that Remus's words came too late.
+Sirius had told me outright that if he wasn't convinced Harry might soon need his support he'd tell Cami the truth.
+She had been teary when we'd left them earlier; petting Snuffles lovingly and vowing to take such good care of him that his absentee master would see that he belonged with her always.
 I didn't see how that situation could be resolved happily, but romantic sap that I was, I hoped that it would be, somehow.

-Surrounded by old friends and new, I leaned back against Remus and turned my head to look up at his face.
+Surrounded by old friends and new, I leaned back against Remus and gazed up at his face.
 The imminent full moon made his features appear care-worn and tired, but he was breathtakingly handsome to me.
 I whispered, "I love you."

-His arms tightened around me.
-A strand of Remus' hair brushed my cheek as he leaned down for a kiss.
-He said with a certainty that dazzled me more than the burst of colour lighting the London skyline, "I love you too."
+His arms tightened around me, and a strand of Remus's hair caressed my cheek as he leaned down for a kiss.

 A/N: "Pan…you're pink." is the quote from Peter Pan after Wendy gives him a 'thimble', which of course is really a kiss.
 I thought it appropriate for Remus' love and kiss to put the colour back into Tonks' world…and hair.